eg-ayoub/game-dev-curriculum/README.md

 This repo will be updated with every "Term" and every class I research.
 I will do my best to provide examples and notes for each subject.

+# About the notes

+I don't suggest using my notes, they only repeat the materials for each subject.
+I take them because I fond it easier to learn by writing/typing.

 # Term 1

 Learn the basics of a variety of game dev adjacent subjects.
 Materials included are public and linked.